-Note 5 - Concentration of Risk
+Note 4 - Concentration of risk

-Credit Risks
+Credit risks

 The Facilities maintain cash balances with credit worthy, high quality, financial institutions located in several states.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 Periodically, the Facilities maintain deposits in excess of federally insured limits.
 Management monitors the soundness of these financial institutions and feels the Facilities' risk is not significant.
 The balances in investments - bond reserves are invested according to bond documents, which work to mitigate the credit risk of those investments.
-At June 30, 2016, the Facilities were in excess of insured limits of \$758,719.
+At June 30, 2017, the Facilities were not in excess of insured limits.

-The Facilities also have credit risk principally related to partially secured amounts for student accounts receivable.
-However, such risk is mitigated by the requirements of students to pay security deposits and the inability of students to obtain college transcripts if amounts are owed to the Facilities.
+The Facilities also had credit risk principally related to partially secured amounts for student accounts receivable.
+However, such risk was mitigated by the inability of students to obtain college transcripts if amounts are owed to the Facilities.
+This risk was transferred to the University as part of the defeasance of the bonds and transfer of the property to the University (see Note 9).

-Investment Risk
+Investment risk